3 min read

 Resulting Criteria

-The court concluded that this policy was discriminatory, and submitted the following criteria to be used in assuring exclusions were fair:
+The court concluded that this policy was discriminatory and submitted the following criteria to be used to ensure exclusions were fair:

-1. Individualized assessment: Employers will perform an individualized assessment when an applicant would be excluded based on the results of an initial criminal background check.
+- Individualized assessment: Employers will perform an individualized assessment when an applicant is excluded based on the results of an initial criminal background check.
 The applicant should be notified of the reason for the possible exclusion, given an opportunity to dispute or rebut information contained in the background check, and have that rebuttal considered.

 Per the EEOC Guidance, an individualized assessment can consider a wide range of factors in addition to the basic Green criteria.
 Some possible factors include: